Ketel Marte Player Props: Diamondbacks vs. Padres

 Ketel Marte At The Plate

-- He has gone deep in two of 19 games played this season, and in 2.6% of his plate appearances.
+- In 20 games played this year, he has hit a homer in two of them.

-- In three games this season (15.8%), Marte has picked up an RBI, and in three of those games (15.8%) he had more than one.
+- In three games this year (15.0%), Marte has picked up an RBI, and in three of those games (15.0%) he had more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.